abcorrea/powerlifted/dev/README.md

 # Development Notes

-This directory contains the local development assets for Powerlifted.
-Its main purpose is to support fast regression checks while working on the planner.
+This directory contains the local development tests for Powerlifted.
+Its main purpose is to support fast correctness checks while working on the planner.

 ## Contents

-- `domains/`: small benchmark tasks used by the local regression suite
+- `domains/`: small benchmark tasks used by the local test suite
-- `run-tests.py`: local regression runner
+- `run-tests.py`: local test runner
-- `results.json`: sample timing baseline for comparison runs
+- `results.json`: sample timing baseline for comparison runs (machine dependent)

 The local suite is intentionally small.
 It is meant to catch obvious correctness regressions quickly before running larger experiments elsewhere.